Amaried23/Responsive-Portfolio1/README.md

 ### Portfolio for prior web development work

-About me page includes a little bit of information about myself and what lead me to web development.
+About me page includes a little bit of information about myself and what led me to web development.

 Portfolio page includes websites I have worked on.